CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Experiments

 \subsection{Further Study}

-\textbf{More evaluation metrics.} To further demonstrate the effectiveness of our proposed method, we apply more evaluation metrics (\eg SSIM \cite{wang2004ssim} and LPIPS \cite{zhang2018lpips}) to evaluate the image quality across different methods.
-As shown in Table~\ref{tab:comp_ssim_lpips}, our method achieves the highest SSIM and lowest LPIPS, and thus has the best performance on the Urban100 dataset.
-It means that our proposed CiaoSR is able to maintain the structural texture and perceptual information.

 \textbf{Effect on synthesis steps.} Our trained model is able to synthesize SR images with any given arbitrary scale in one step.
-A natural alternative would be to synthesize a high scale in multiple steps.
+A natural alternative would be to synthesize a large scale in multiple steps.
 Taking a large scale (\eg ${\times}12$) as an example, SR images can be generated by two steps (\eg ${\to}{\times}2{\to}{\times}12$), or three steps (\eg ${\to}{\times}2{\to}{\times}4{\to}{\times}12$).
-The results are shown in Table \ref{tab:comp_steps}.
-We observe that our way of synthesizing SR images by one step has the best performance.
-The performance gets worse with more steps because the errors can accumulate along the multiple synthesizing steps.
+We compare the performance of synthesizing a large scale in one and multiple steps, and the results on the Urban100 and Manga109 datasets are shown in Table \ref{tab:comp_steps}.
+We observe that our way of synthesizing SR images in one step has the best performance under the PSNR and SSIM metrics.
+In contrast, the performance gets worse with more steps because errors can accumulate along the multiple synthesizing steps.

-\textbf{Model size and inference time.} To demonstrate the efficiency of our proposed method, we investigate model sizes and inference time of different arbitrary-scale SR methods.
+\textbf{Model size and inference time.} To demonstrate the efficiency of our proposed method, we investigate the model size and inference time of different arbitrary-scale SR methods.
 Results are shown in Table~\ref{tab:modelsize}.
 Specifically, we set the input size as $192{\times}192$ and calculate the inference time on an NVIDIA Quadro RTX 6000.
-Our implicit model has much fewer parameters than the SOTA methods.
+Our implicit model has much fewer parameters than the previous SOTA methods (\eg LTE \cite{lee2022lte}).
 Our model has the best performance although it requires a little more inference time due to exploiting the non-local features.

+\textbf{More evaluation metrics.} To further demonstrate the effectiveness of our proposed method, we apply more evaluation metrics (\eg SSIM \cite{wang2004ssim} and LPIPS \cite{zhang2018lpips}) to evaluate the image quality across different methods on the Urban100 dataset.
+These evaluation metrics are widely used in the SR community.
+In general, higher SSIM and lower LPIPS correspond to better performance.
+As shown in Table~\ref{tab:comp_ssim_lpips}, our method achieves the highest SSIM and lowest LPIPS, and thus has the best performance on both in-scale and out-of-scale distributions.
+Compared with other methods, our proposed CiaoSR is able to maintain more structural texture and perceptual information.

-\subsection{Real-world Arbitrary-Scale Image SR}
+\subsection{Real-World Arbitrary-Scale Image SR}